stbnrivas/dataModels/Parking/OnStreetParking/doc/spec.md

 ## Description

 A site, open space zone, on street, (metered or not) with direct access from a road, intended to park vehicles.
 In DATEX 2 version 2.3 terminology it corresponds to a *UrbanParkingSite* of type *onStreetParking*.

+A data dictionary for
+DATEX II terms can be found at [http://datexbrowser.tamtamresearch.com/](http://datexbrowser.tamtamresearch.com/).

 ## Data Model